Some sobering facts:

 - Does your dog growl when you come near his toys or food bowl?
 Growl at strangers?
 Get help before he bites

 - Is your dog fearful, skittish, or untrusting of strangers?
 A good trainer can help your dog learn to be more comfortable and teach you how to recognize when your dog needs help.

 It is impossible to say that your dog will never bite someone.
 The better your understand canine body language, know your dog, and set your dog and your family up for success, the more you reduce your risk of dog bites.

-Head trainer Deb Murray, CPDT-KA is certified by the Certification Council of Professional Dog Trainers, an AKC Evaluator, a Doggone Safe Be a Tree Presenter, and a Distinguished Graduate and Mentor Trainer for the Catch Canine Academy.
+Head trainer Deb Murray, CBCC-KA, CPDT-KA is certified by the Certification Council of Professional Dog Trainers, an AKC Evaluator, and a Distinguished Graduate and Mentor Trainer for the Catch Canine Academy.